jaxio/celerio-angular-quickstart/README.md

-## Generate an Angular 2 / PrimeNG / SpringBoot CRUD web app
+## CRUD web app leveraging Angular 2 / PrimeNG / SpringBoot / Spring Data

 From an existing relational database, generate an Angular 2 CRUD web application.

-This quickstart comes with an H2 database example, but you may try it with your own database schema (explained below).
+This quickstart comes with an H2 database example, but you may try it with your own database schema (scroll down).

+# Generate it and run it (short version)

+Assuming, JDK 8, Maven 3 and NPM are already installed:

+From a console, run:

+    git clone git@github.com:jaxio/celerio-angular-quickstart.git
+    cd celerio-angular-quickstart
+    mvn -Pdb,metadata,gen generate-sources
+    cd src/main/webapp
+    npm install
+    npm run tsc
+    cd ../../..
+    mvn spring-boot:run

+Then access it at http://localhost:8080/

+## Technology used

 The generated source code relies on: